facebookresearch/minihack/README.md

 ```

 **NOTE:** If the package has been properly installed one could run the scripts above with `mh-envs`, `mh-play`, and `mh-guiplay` commands.

-# Level Editor

-The MiniHack level editor allows to easily define MiniHack environments inside a browser using a convenient drag-and-drop functionality.
-Once the level has been designed using the user interface, its description file can be easily copied and applied to the downstream codebase.
-Check it out at [minihack-editor.github.io](https://minihack-editor.github.io).

 # Baseline Agents